danielmkarlsson/danielmkarlsson.com/src/md/gigs.md

 This piece was originally composed for 8 channels and had it’s premiere on the second of August 2019 at Ställbergs Gruva as part of their three day festival “Att återta det levande”.
-We encouraged folks tot not have their handComputers with them in the room.
+We encouraged folks to not have their handComputers with them in the room.
 This meant that I don't really have a clip from this gig.
-I've been thinking I should try to work something out with the photogrpaher that took stills in the room.
+I've been thinking I should try to work something out with the photographer that took stills in the room.

 <br>